powersync-ja/powersync-js/packages/kysely-driver/README.md

 This package (`packages/kysely-driver`) brings the benefits of an ORM through our maintained [Kysely](https://kysely.dev/) driver to PowerSync.

+## Alpha Release

+The `kysely-driver` package is currently in an alpha release.

 ## Getting started

 Setup the PowerSync Database and wrap it with Kysely.